Ця сторінка також доступна українською.

 Even as an initial sketch, the map uses symbols standardized by the surveyors for cadastral maps across the Empire.
 Red-colored buildings are made of stone or brick, with significant buildings shown in darker red; yellow buildings are made of “cheaper materials”, typically wood.
 Churches are indicated by crosses, and, not a part of the official legend standard, synagogues are indicated by stars.
 The large Catholic cemetery is indicated by a field of crosses, and Rohatyn’s large old Jewish cemetery is indicated by triangles, following the legend standard.
 Waterways are shown in blue with arrows to indicate the direction of flow, and a large mill complex at the northwest edge of the settlement is shown schematically by sketched mill waterwheels.
 Color is used to indicate other land uses as well, including tilled agricultural fields, both private and community grazing parcels, and common roads.

 The composite map is the image presented here in an overlay on Bing Maps satellite data from the contemporary town.
+Click on the image below to launch the map in a separate browser window.
 The image is interactive: pan and zoom are available with ordinary mouse controls or gestures, depending on the device, and zoom is also available by the +/- buttons in the upper left of the display.
 The map can be made transparent in 10 steps by sliding the control in the upper right of the image.

-This 1846 cadastral map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as an Education Resource.
+This 1846 cadastral map is one of a series of historical map overlays included in the project Mapping Rohatyn: Geography as a History Resource.